bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 ========

-[Facebook](https://en.wikipedia.org/wiki/Facebook) is the largest social networking service in the world today.
+[Facebook](https://en.wikipedia.org/wiki/Facebook) is the largest social networking service in the world.
 As of early 2018 there are estimated to be over [2 billion active users](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide) using the service.